What Causes Rough Idle in A Car? and How to Fix

 How do you fix it?
 This engine issue can be resolved by using a carburetor or throttle body cleaner to clean the IAC valve and the throttle body.

+A clogged fuel pump, in addition to a fuel injector, can result in rough idle and other engine problems like stalling and reduced power.
 The injectors’ fuel supply is handled by the fuel pump.
 And if it’s not functioning properly, your engine won’t obtain enough fuel for ignition and won’t keep the necessary engine speed.

 How do you fix it?
 To clear any build-up or clog in the fuel pump, apply a fuel system cleaner.

-Oxygen sensor (O2 sensor) damage
+8. Damaged Oxygen sensor (O2 sensor)

 The amount of oxygen in the exhaust gas being discharged through the exhaust pipe is measured by an oxygen sensor.
 The sensor aids the ECU (Engine Control Unit) of your car in maintaining the ideal volume of air for combustion inside the engine.